 Expanding the existing New Mexico Safe Routes to School program will offer great benefits to children's health and safety.
-The statewide Safe Routes to School program, run by the NMDOT, offers funding assistance for developing an action plan, implementing infrastructure projects, and offering non-infrastructure projects.
+The statewide Safe Routes to School program, run by the New Mexico Department of Transportation, offers funding assistance for developing an action plan, implementing infrastructure projects and offering non-infrastructure projects.